sobamask22/DeliverySchedule-Power-BI/README.md

 ## Project Overview:
-The company stores stock in their warehouse and distribute it to franchisees across the UK.
-All stock is ordered from external suppliers and stored in the warehouse.
-Pallets are then assembled to complete franchisee orders, which are delivered by company drivers to the stores throughout the week.

 The Delivery Schedule Dashboard is a dynamic reporting solution designed to provide clear and interactive insights into stock deliveries.
-It offers visibility into products, delivery times, purchase costs, and more, enabling the logistics manager and managing director to monitor performance and make data driven purchases.
+It offers visibility into products, quantities, delivery times, purchase costs, supplier performance and more.
+This enables the logistics manager and managing director to monitor operational performance and make data driven purchases.

+The company has one warehouse where all stock is received from external suppliers.
+Key processes include:
+- Inbound Stock: Goods are ordered from third-party suppliers and stored in the warehouse.
+- Order Assembly: Pallets are assembled to fulfill franchisee orders.
+- Outbound Delivery: Company drivers deliver stock to franchisee stores across the UK throughout the week.

 ### Business Problem:
-The company lacked a delivery schedule and management system, making it very difficult to track purchase orders and delivery timelines.
-Relying on memory and emails to track and backlog orders was inefficient, limited accuracy, and slowed decision making.
+The company previously lacked a centralized delivery scheduling and management system, making it difficult to track purchase orders and delivery timelines.
+Operations relied heavily on memory and email threads to manage and backlog orders, resulting in:
+- Inefficient workflows
+- Limited data accuracy
+- Slower decision making

 ### Goal:
-This project collects raw data in Microsoft Excel and transforms it into actionable insights through visualizations and data modeling in Power BI.
-The dashboard summarizes key metrics and allows stakeholders to monitor deliveries, purchase costs, and order activity to improve planning and purchasing decisions.
+This solution transforms raw delivery data from Microsoft Excel into actionable insights using Power BI.
+Through data modeling and interactive visualizations, the dashboard enables stakeholders to:
+- Monitor delivery schedules and order activity
+- Track purchase costs and supplier performance
+- Improve planning, purchasing decisions, and overall operational efficiency

 ## Data Structure Overview:
 ### The delivery Schedule's data model is showed below.
 It highlights: